canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 ### Enable S3 object storage bindings

-Spark Integration Hub can consume the `s3-credentials` relation provided by the [S3 integrator charm](https://charmhub.io/s3-integrator) to enable integration with an S3 object storage.
+Spark Integration Hub can consume the `s3-credentials` relation provided by the [S3 integrator charm](https://charmhub.io/s3-integrator) to enable integration with an S3-compatible object storage system.

 You can find more information on how to deploy and configure a `s3-integrator` charm [here](https://github.com/canonical/s3-integrator).

-Once a `s3-integrator` charm is set up, the Spark Integration Hub charm can be related with
+Once a `s3-integrator` charm is set up, the Spark Integration Hub charm can be integrated with

 ```shell
 juju integrate s3-integrator spark-integration-hub-k8s
 ```

-This will add relevant configuration properties to your Charmed Spark service accounts, that can be verified using the snap, e.g.
+This will automatically add relevant configuration properties to your spark jobs, that can be verified using the tools provided in the spark-client snap, e.g.

 ```shell
 spark-client.service-account-registry get-config --username <service_account> --namespace <namespace>
 ```

-where you should see additional configuration automatically added to your service-account
+You should see additional configuration automatically added to your service-account, i.e.

 ```shell
 spark.hadoop.fs.s3a.aws.credentials.provider=org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider